Visit here for more information about the 2016/17-2018/19 out-of-council levy collection currently underway.

 What is the NRM Levy?

-The Natural Resources Management (NRM) Act 2004 provides for a regional (land-based) NRM levy and a NRM water levy to provide additional funding for the SA Arid Lands (SAAL) NRM Board to take care of our natural resources for future generations.
-Find out more in our NRM levy brochure.
+The Natural Resources Management (NRM) Act 2004 provides for a regional (land-based) NRM levy and a NRM water levy to provide additional funding for the SA Arid Lands (SAAL) NRM Board to take care of our natural resources for future generations and to deliver on its commitments under the Regional NRM Plan.

 Who pays the NRM levy?